Carolyn LangenkampFounding Partner, Emeritus

-Practice: Carolyn Langenkamp practices labor and employment law on behalf of unions and employees, conducts neutral workplace investigations, acts as an expert witness in employment and legal malpractice matters, and serves as a discovery referee in federal and state court matters.
+Practice: Carolyn Langenkamp practiced labor and employment law on behalf of unions and employees, conducted neutral workplace investigations, acted as an expert witness in employment and legal malpractice matters, and served as a discovery referee in federal and state court matters.

 Education: Ms. Langenkamp received her B.A. from Simmons College in 1971, and went on earn a Masters in Sociology at the University of California, Riverside.
 Ms. Langenkamp received her juris doctor from the University of California King Hall School of Law, Davis, in 1979.
 She has been practicing law for over thirty years since that time.
 Ms. Langenkamp is admitted to practice law in California, the United States District Court for the Eastern District of California, and the United States District Court for the Northern District of California.